Rooster Comb Plant Care

 Rooster comb plants can be propagated through cuttings or seeds.
 To propagate through cuttings, take a stem cutting from a healthy plant and remove the lower leaves.
 Dip the cutting in rooting hormone and plant it in a well-draining potting mix.
 Keep the cutting moist and in a warm, sunny location.
 It will typically take several weeks for the cutting to develop roots and begin to grow.

-See also Hatch Green Chili Plant
+See also Green Envy Tomato Plant

 To propagate through seeds, sow the seeds directly in the garden or in a seed tray filled with well-draining potting mix.
 Keep the seeds moist and in a warm, sunny location.
 The seeds will typically germinate within 10 to 14 days.